Buying a home

-Brokers must not discriminate against you because of your race, religious belief or political opinion, sex, sexual orientation or disability when they are offering you their services.
+Brokers must not discriminate against you because of your age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex or sexual orientation when they are offering you their services.

 For more information about mortgage brokers, go to the Money Advice Service website at www.moneyadviceservice.org.uk.

 There is also information on getting mortgage advice on the Financial Conduct Authority's website at www.fca.org.uk.